YongLiuLab/BrainRadiomicsTools/Readme.md

 4. N4 bias correction
    `by ANTs / SimpleITK`
 ### Segmentation
-Segmentation functions include hippocampus segmentation and brain segmentation.The two neural networks are trained by inhouse datasets, and tools use the trained models.
+Segmentation functions include hippocampus segmentation and brain segmentation.
+The two neural networks are trained by inhouse datasets, and tools use the trained models.
 1. Hippocampus Segmentation
    `by https://github.com/josedolz/LiviaNET`